Frank Bruneel: Career

 Bruneel was a businessman in the tires industry.
 Bruneel was the founder of Bruneel Tires.

 In 1994, Bruneel transferred his day-to-day operational duties at Bruneel Tires to his son Craig Bruneel.

 On November 8, 1994, Bruneel won the election and became a Republican member of Idaho House of Representatives for District 6, seat A. Bruneel defeated Paul Keeton with 53.9% of the votes.
 On November 5, 1996, as an incumbent, Bruneel won the election and continued serving District 6, seat A. Bruneel defeated Lovetta Eisele with 57.3% of the votes.

 On November 3, 1998, as an incumbent, Bruneel won the election and continued serving District 6, seat A. Bruneel defeated Rian K. Van Leuven with 54.3% of the votes.
 On November 7, 2000, as an incumbent, Bruneel won the election unopposed and continued serving District 6, seat 6.

 In June 2006, Bruneel was appointed as the chairman of Idaho Transportation Board.

 Bruneel is a small airplane pilot.
 Bruneel operates his Cessna 206 aircraft.

 Personal life

 Bruneel's wife is Sharon Bruneel.
 They have eight children.
-Bruneel and his family live at Lewiston, Idaho.
+Bruneel and his family live in Eagle, Idaho.